Sex-selective abortion: Reasons for sex-selective abortion

+Socioeconomic reasons for son preference and daughter aversion

 Cultural preference

 The reason for intensifying sex-selection abortion in China and India can be seen through history and cultural background.
 Generally, before the information era, male babies were preferred because they provided manual labor and continuation of the family lineage.
 Labor is still important in developing nations as China and India, but when it comes to family lineage, it is of great importance.

 The selective abortion of female fetuses is most common in areas where cultural norms value male children over female children for a variety of social and economic reasons.
 A son is often preferred as an "asset" since he can earn and support the family; a daughter is a "liability" since she will be married off to another family, and so will not contribute financially to her parents.
 Sex selective female abortion is a continuation, in a different form, of a practice of female infanticide or withholding of postnatal health care for girls in certain households.
 Furthermore, in some cultures sons are expected to take care of their parents in their old age.
 These factors are complicated by the effect of diseases on child sex ratio, where communicable and noncommunicable diseases affect males and females differently.
 In parts of India and Pakistan, there are social norms such as purdah, which stipulate that female seclusion and confinement to the home is necessary.
 Such practices are prevalent among some Muslim and Hindu communities in South Asia.
 When females interact with men, or are believed to do so, the "family honor" is tarnished.

 Historically, in many South Asian populations, women were allocated a very low status, evidenced through practices such as sati, an ancient funeral custom where a widow immolated herself on her husband's pyre or committed suicide in another fashion shortly after her husband's death.
 Such societies, in placing almost no value on females, encouraged parents to commit infanticide of girls or to abandon them.
 The modern practice of sex-selective abortion is therefore a continuation of other historical practices.
 During the 19th century, in the Northwest British India, one-fourth of the population preserved only half the daughters, while other 3/4th of the population had balanced sex ratio.
 There were 118 males per 100 females.
 This is comparable to the contemporary sex ratio in the area, now divided between India and Pakistan.